 First Nation, Métis and Inuit Education

-The UGDSB and the Wellington Catholic District School Board have formed a Community FNMI Education Advisory Committee.
-The purpose of this committee is to assist in identifying community needs and to provide advice and guidance on FNMI initiatives.
-New FNMI education initiatives and projects will be shared with this group for consultation and feedback.
+The UGDSB and the Wellington Catholic District School Board have formed a Community First Nation Métis and Inuit Education Advisory Committee (FNMIEAC).
+The purpose of this committee is to assist in identifying community needs and to provide advice and guidance on Indigenous initiatives and to advise on the annual First Nation, Métis, Inuit Board Action Plan.
+New Indigenous education initiatives and projects at the board, will be shared with this group for consultation and feedback.

 Canada has entered into a period of reconciliation.
 The federal government’s December 2015 Truth and Reconciliation Commission report included 94 calls to action to further reconciliation between Indigenous and non-Indigenous peoples.